iuec/uec-tech-standards/_pages/architectural_vision/tranche_1_solution_approach.md

 The process to final delivery of programme benefits is outlined in the sections in this paper.
 The process consists of the following five steps:
 <ol>
 <li>
-NHS Digital will define the scope of tranche 1 – this has been done, and is detailed in section 4 of this paper
+NHS Digital will define the scope of tranche 1 – this has been done, and is detailed in the <a href="#scope-definition">scope definition</a> section
 </li>
 <li>NHS Digital will define and publish a specification (by the end of September 2018) which will allow CDSS and EMS systems to work together.  </li>
 <li>